TStephens89/reading-notes/Class-01.md

 1. Define the goal
 2. Design the Script
 3. Code each step
-- It is important to understand that humans and computers do not thing the same so you will need to most times over explain to receive the desired outcome.
+- It is important to understand that humans and computers do not think the same so you will need to most times over explain to receive the desired outcome.
 - Objects represent physical things
 - Properties describe the object
 - methods are what makes the event happen
 - events are what is triggered from user interaction
-- JavaScript can be combined with HTML and CSS to creat beautiful interactive content on your webpage.
+- JavaScript can be combined with HTML and CSS to create beautiful interactive content on your webpage.
 - JS can be used in the actual HTML document using a `<script> ` tag or it can be linked from a .JS file.
 -